Valley National Bancorp (VLY) Shares Down Despite Recent Market Volatility - News Heater

 Many brokerage firms have already submitted their reports for VLY stocks, with Citigroup repeating the rating for VLY by listing it as a “Neutral.”
 The predicted price for VLY in the upcoming period, according to Citigroup is $9.50 based on the research report published on December 01, 2023 of the previous year 2023.

-Volatility was left at 2.78%, however, over the last 30 days, the volatility rate increased by 2.79%, as shares surge +6.53% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +34.52% upper at present.
+Volatility was left at 2.62%, however, over the last 30 days, the volatility rate increased by 2.77%, as shares sank -8.88% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +29.68% upper at present.

 Insider Trading